 Course Code: PSYC-1015

 Students are introduced to theories related to human development.
-Students explore signifcant changes in physical, cognitive, social and emotional development and why these changes occur from conception to adolescence.
+Students explore signifcant changes in physical, cognitive, social and emotional development and why these changes occur throughout the life span.

 An introduction to the fundamental skills involved in helping others.
 Students will utilize a conceptual framework to demonstrate helping skills, while exploring their personal strenghts and limitations as helpers.